apo19001/intro/README.md

 This program was a test to understand how VSCODE and github worked.
 I learned how to use plugins.

-I learned how to use .MD files, and my tested my python work.
+I learned how to use .MD files, and tested my python work.

 [Software Demo Video](https://youtu.be/z0R8PfonWac)